sahidur-rahman/great_learning_training/README.md

-# basic_java_project
+# great_learning_training
-This is basic java project template for copy every new java project with basic settings.
+This is basic java project for great learning training.